<?xml version="1.0" encoding="UTF-8"?>

 <p>The laser welding of plastic is usually undertaken with diode lasers operating in the near infrared spectrum.
 This wavelength is invisible to the human eye.
 This means that pure visual examination of a component after injection molding is completely inadequate.
 Controlling the absorption and transmission properties as part of preventative quality assurance measures can only be done by using testing frequencies similar to the wavelength of the welding laser.</p>

 <p>Beam scattering in the polymer takes place almost independent of the wavelengths.
 Effectively monitoring this influencing factor as well requires the use of an appropriate measuring device which can realistically match the spatial spread of the welding laser beam as accurately as possible.
 The LQ-TMG 2 and LQ-TMG 3 from LPKF Laser &amp; Electronics AG, transmit a measurement laser beam through the component sample which is picked up by a detector close to the base of the component.
-Random sampling within a batch of sample boards or components provides information on the percentage of the transmitted beam intensity, and therefore provides a direct means of controlling the transmission, surface reflection and scattering within the material.
+Random sampling within a batch of sample boards or components provides information on the percentage of the transmitted beam intensity and therefore provides a direct means of controlling the transmission, surface reflection and scattering within the material.
 This measuring technique is particularly valuable because it also reveals the local resolution of faulty zones within a component.</p>

 <h4>Online process monitoring methods</h4>

 <p>The main advantages of transmission laser welding compared to conventional techniques include the outstanding options available for real-time online process monitoring by making intelligent use of several basic physical principles.
 The specific methods used depend on the actual type of welding technique being employed.
-It is also possible to combine several process-monitoring techniques.</p>
+It is also possible to combine several process monitoring techniques.</p>

 <h4>Online process monitoring during quasi-simultaneous and simultaneous welding</h4>

 <p>Quasi-simultaneous welding is one of the most frequently used methods for welding small and medium-sized components.
 The method involves a laser beam tracing the weld path repeatedly until the entire joint line is completely plasticized.
 A galvanometer scanner guides the laser beam in the x and y directions along the weld seam.
 A very fast scanning speed melts the material along the whole weld seam.
-A similar process is involved in simultaneous welding: in this case though, the whole weld path is plasticized simultaneously by laser beams.
-This involves setting up multiple beam sources along the welding contour, and is therefore only economical for very high volume production numbers.</p>
+A similar process is involved in simultaneous welding: in this case, though, the whole weld path is plasticized simultaneously by laser beams.
+This involves setting up multiple beam sources along the welding contour and is therefore only economical for very high volume production numbers.</p>

 <p>In both of the welding techniques, the plasticization behavior of the components provides information which can be used for error detection.
 Online melt collapse monitoring can be used to test the quality of the weld.
 Melt collapse monitoring allows the detection of direct and indirect errors.
 The principle applied is that only so much material is melted to satisfy the production tolerances of each individual component.
-The process allows the dependable creation of tight welded seams which satisfy protection classes IP67 and IP 69K.
+The process allows the dependable creation of tightly welded seams which satisfy protection classes IP67 and IP 69K.
 Depending on the specific process involved, the welding procedure is stopped when defined limits are reached: such as time, melt distance or fixed stop.
 Melt collapse monitoring is the most rugged testing method for laser plastic welding processes.</p>

 <p>Independent of the process strategy which is being used, melt collapse monitoring always starts with the determination of the zero point.
 The clamp tooling required for the process is guided towards the component and stops when it reaches the component.
 The touchdown point of the clamping tool on the component can be determined extremely precisely by monitoring the relative changes in the displacement encoder system.
 The absolute value from the displacement encoder system at this point in time can already determine whether the component to be welded is in position, whether the assembly has already been welded, or whether there are other mechanical anomalies.
 The measuring system is then set to zero at this point to be able to undertake a relative measurement during the actual welding procedure.
 The following variations depend on the selected process strategy.</p>